-Should the Flow Label be mutable or non-mutable, that is it should be read only for routers or not?
+According to [draft-conta-ipv6-flow-label-02.txt], another issue is whether the Flow Label should be mutable or non-mutable, that is it should be read only for routers or not?

-This paper suggests the Flow Labels to be non-mutable because of the following reasons:
+Agreeing with the suggestions of [draft-conta-ipv6-flow-label-02.txt], the Flow Labels should be non-mutable because of the following reasons:

-- 1. Using mutable Flow Labels would require certain negotiation mechanism between neighboring routers, or a certain setup through router management or configuration, to make sure that the values or the changes made to the Flow Label are known to all the routers on the portion of the path of the packets, in which the Flow Label changes.
+- 1. Using mutable Flow Labels would require certain negotiation mechanism between neighboring routers, or a certain setup through router management or configuration, to make sure that the values or the changes made to the Flow Label are known to all the routers on the path of the packets, in which the Flow Label changes.
 On the other hand, the non-mutable Flow Labels certainly have the advantage of the simplicity implied by such a characteristic. - 2.
 A mutable Flow Label characteristic goes against the IPv6 specification of the Flow Label explained in section 2 and the IPv6 Flow Label characteristics explained in the coming sections. - 5.5 Using random numbers in setting the IPv6 Flow Label